methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-11-29-ubuntu-logstash-server-kibana3-front-end-autoinstall.md

 ---
   title: Ubuntu Logstash Server with Kibana3 Front End Autoinstall
   date: 2013-11-29 18:41:09
+excerpt: "I have been using Graylog2 and VMware Log Insight for some time now and wanted to try out Logstash finally.
+So the first thing that I wanted to do was..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 I have been using Graylog2 and VMware Log Insight for some time now and wanted to try out Logstash finally.
 So the first thing that I wanted to